yasin-uzun/MethylPipe.1.0/README.md

 library(MethylPipe)
 MethylPipe::test()
 ```
-If MethylPipe is installed without any problems, you should see the following message:
+If MethylPipe is installed without any problems, you should see the following message:\n
 `MethylPipe installation is ok.`

 ## Dependencies